 JUNE / JULY

-Pemberton is well known for its golf and offers two spectacular 18-hole golf courses at the base of Mount Currie with mountain vistas in every direction.
+Pemberton is well known for its golf and offers two spectacular 18-hole golf courses including the Sunstone Golf Club at the base of Mount Currie with mountain vistas in every direction.
 There are also vast array of trails and provincial parks in the area perfect for taking a day hike or spending the night.
 There is a quick hike just outside of town to the viewpoint of the 60m high Nairn Falls.
 The trail was once part of the traditional path used by the Lil’wat Nation to access the falls and Mount Currie.
 Another notable destination is Joffre Lakes which is a short but strenuous hike to three spectacular glacier-fed lakes and breathtaking vistas of the area.
 There are many exciting events happening in the Whistler including The North Face Half Marathon, Tough Mudder, Whistler Children’s Festival as well as the Subaru IRONMAN® Canada.

 AUGUST / SEPTEMBER

 August is jam-packed with events such as Wanderlust Whistler and the world-famous Crankworx Whistler Mountain Bike Festival both held in Whistler.
 Slow Food Cycle Sunday, Pemberton’s signature agritourism event is a wonderful opportunity to connect—town folk and city folk, consumers with their food, people with the land.
 Another magical Pemberton event is the Araxi Longtable Dining Series where award-winning executive chefs craft exquisite four-course menus that showcase farm-to-table creations at North Arm Farm.
 Finally, don’t forget to grab your finest cowboy threads and enjoy a night of music and dancing with the locals at the annual Pemberton Barn Dance.